 Another unremarkable pile of stones further south above the shore is Comyn's Cairn, said to be the location of a famous act of revenge.
 The Comyns (later Cummings) were one of the dominant families in Scotland around the time of the Wars of Independence and controlled huge swathes of land in the north.

 A rim of white sand signalled the end of the loch and the glen started to widen, the looming triangle of the Corbett, Ben Vuirich, dead ahead.
-Somewhere off to the right, was another set of remains I wanted to visit, Leacainn Diollaidh (saddle slope).
+Somewhere off to the right, was another set of remains I wanted to visit, Leacainn Diollaidh, 'the saddle slope'.

 One monument that is hard to miss is the beehive memorial cairn to the RAF crew who died when their Hercules aircraft crashed here in 1993.
-Nearby lay a poppy wreath and another smaller cairn made up of stones and aircraft wreckage and holding a polished silver plaque, proof that some still visit this remote site to pay their respects.
+Nearby lay a poppy wreath and another smaller cairn made up of stones and aircraft wreckage and holding a polished silver plaque, proof that some still make the pilgrimage to this remote site to pay their respects.

 I made my way back to the track for the long march out.
 I passed the foot of Ben Vuirich and considered dropping offline again further on to visit Ruidh na H-Eilrig, another of the Seven Shielings, which sits in the shadow of the long wall of Airgiod Bheinn and Carn nan Gabhar, but the thought of trudging over more rough ground with such a long trek ahead persuaded me otherwise.

-Elrig refers to a deer enclosure, basically a hide, walled on three sides and usually found on rising ground in an open area alongside water where hunters could sit and wait for the deer to be driven towards them before they unleashed their hounds.
+Elrig refers to a deer enclosure or hide, walled on three sides and usually found on rising ground in an open area alongside water where hunters could sit and wait for the deer to be driven towards them before they unleashed their hounds.

 Loch Loch was no longer visible, only the pale, twisting stripe of the track disappearing over every horizon, a seemingly endless return involving an indecent amount of ascent for tired feet and last legs at this stage of the day.
 I envied the cyclists freewheeling in the opposite direction, heading for the downhill of Gleann Fearnach.